lopezdsr/sql-query/hive_metastore.md

 Beta support for this feature was introduced in March, 2020.
 {: note}

 Each instance of {{site.data.keyword.sqlquery_full}} includes a database catalog that you can use to register and manage table definitions for your data on {{site.data.keyword.cos_full}}.
 Catalog syntax is compatible with Hive Metastore syntax.
-See below how to [work with the catalog](#usage) and refer to section [Database Catalog](/docs/services/sql-query?topic=sql-query-sql-reference#chapterHiveCatalog) of SQL Reference.
+See below how to [work with the catalog](#usage) and refer to the [Catalog Management](/docs/services/sql-query?topic=sql-query-sql-reference#chapterHiveCatalog) section of the SQL reference.

 ## Benefits
 {: #benefits}